 Children's Hospital of Wisconsin is dedicated to advocating on behalf of our patients and families at the local, state and national level with the goal of positively impacting legislation that affects the health of children and families in Wisconsin and nationwide.
 Patients and their families are our strongest advocates when it comes to educating policymakers about the impact of public policies on children's health.

-Speak Now for Kids Advocacy Day, June 2015
+Speak Now for Kids Advocacy Day, June 2016

-Kelly and Brian Lynch and their daughter Cailinn, 7, represented Children’s Hospital of Wisconsin in Washington, D.C., at meetings with federal lawmakers as part of Children Hospital Association’s Family Advocacy Day in partnership with Speak Now For Kids.
+Jessica, Wayne and their son Avery, from Arpin, WI, represented Children’s Hospital of Wisconsin in Washington, D.C. in meetings with members of Congress as part of Children Hospital Association’s Speak Now for Kids Family Advocacy Day.

-Lynch family meets with members of Congress
+Wilson family meets with legislators

-Video: Cailinn's story
+Video: Watch Avery's story